yamadashy/typescript-sdk/README.md

     }
 );

-// Register a tool that supports tasks server.registerToolTask(
+// Register a tool that supports tasks using the experimental API server.experimental.tasks.registerToolTask(
     'my-echo-tool',
     {
         title: 'My Echo Tool',